 refuses to respond, the principal may determine whether readmitting

-the pupil is in the best interest of the student.
-On any
+the student is in the best interest of the student.
+On

-subsequent occasions in the same school year, the pupil shall not
+any subsequent occasions in the same school year, the student shall

-be readmitted unless the parent, tutor, legal guardian, court, or
+not be readmitted unless the parent, tutor, legal guardian, court,

-When a pupil is suspended a second time within one school year,
+When a student is suspended a second time within one school

-the principal may require that a counseling session be held with the
+year, the principal may require that a counseling session be held

-parent, pupil, and the school counselor.
-If no counselor
+with the parent, student, and the school counselor.
+If

-is available, the principal may require a conference between the parent,
+no school counselor is available, the principal may require a conference

 Upon a student’s third unexcused absence or unexcused tardy, the principal or his/her designee shall notify the parent or legal guardian in writing and shall hold a conference with the parent or legal guardian.
 The parent or legal guardian shall sign a receipt acknowledging notification.
 Tardy, for the purposes of this enumerated item, shall be as defined in La.
 Rev. Stat.
 Ann. §17:233.